NickG13/AEIOU/README.md

 - 1.2: Inclusion of special characters and change in punctuation placing
 - 1.3: BIG changes in punctuation and layout optimization.
 AEIOU zxcv is erased due to priorization of efficiency and there's two new versions of the keyboard: AEIOU ISO and AEIOU ANSI, now you can type in spanish with any keyboard!
 - 1.4: After some tests and feedback we are disabling duplicated symbols on alt+shift layout.
 Windows version fixed (it wasn't updated) and also changed K for Z, ¡more comfortable typing experience!
+- 1.5: Important changes:
+  - There have been some feedback regarding E and O being too near and giving a poor typing experience.
+After some research and testing, we have made a little change that will be significative.
+In order to make the keyboard more efficient and avoid common mistakes while typing, I've swapped E by A (and É/Á) for a better learning experience.
+It will give some distance with O, which was often confused by E in some words (it happened to me, too).
+In analysis of the new variation, it also gave a less bigram frequency, so it's a Win-win!
+  - After listening to some personal feedback, when you click "Bloq Mayus" now you are activating *number mode*, so it's a second option for people that didn't liked the ctrl+alt layer, which can be painful to use in ANSI.
+In other words, we made the layout even more compatible with all keyboards!

 ## Special thanks to:
 - **Miguel Guzmán.** I started researching a spanish layout with him.
 He gave me a lot of good tips, feedback and some tech background, so he deserves some credit for this layout.